Michaela Settle

-Michaela Settle (born 1964) is an Australian politician.
+Michaela Settle (born 20 August 1964) is an Australian politician.
 She has been a Labor Party member of the Victorian Legislative Assembly since November 2018, representing the seats of Buninyong and Eureka.

 Early life

-Settle was born in 1964 and grew up in regional Victoria: in Castlemaine and on her parents' farm near Ararat.
+Settle was born in 1964 in Melbourne and grew up Canberra and in regional Victoria in Castlemaine.
 After leaving school, she worked in the public relations sector before taking over the running of the family farm.
 She attended TAFE and Federation University, where she studied Professional Writing and Editing, before becoming marketing manager for Ballarat Community Health.

 Political career

 In 2017, Settle was pre-selected to replace the retiring member for Buninyong, Geoff Howard.
 At the 2018 Victorian state election, which saw a substantial swing to Labor across the state, she was elected with an increased margin, gaining 49.1% of first-preference votes.
 Her inaugural speech in the Legislative Assembly was on 20 February 2019.

-Ahead of the 2022 Victorian state election, the seat of Buninyong as renamed Eureka following a significant shift in boundaries.
+Ahead of the 2022 Victorian state election, the seat of Buninyong was renamed Eureka following a significant shift in boundaries.
 Settle successfully re-contested the election.